top of page

 Jonathan's book 'Benetton: The Family, The Business and The Brand' published in eight languages is optioned by 108 Media, a leading film & TV production company, as part of their proposed documentary about United Colors of Benetton:

-'The brilliant creative partnership of Luciano Benetton and Oliviero Toscani produced imagery that not only revolutionised the clothing industry, but changed marketing for ever and blazed like a comet across the sky.
+'The partnership of Luciano Benetton and Oliviero Toscani produced imagery that not only revolutionised the clothing industry, but changed marketing for ever.
 But what happened after that?'

-'It's one of my favourite books and I'm thrilled it's helping bring the story to the screen.
+'It's one of my favourite books, and I'm pleased the story is coming to the screen.
 The cover of the Japanese edition is on the 'Books' page.'

 OCTOBER 2023

-Jonathan is engaged to research and write the 50th anniversary story of Anglo-Eastern Ship Management, based in Hong Kong, one of the world's leading ship management companies:
+Jonathan is engaged to research and write the 50th anniversary story of Anglo-Eastern Ship Management, based Hong Kong:

-'I am delighted to be entrusted with the responsibility of telling this story from an industry with which I have long been acquainted.
+'I am delighted to be entrusted with the responsibility of telling this story.
 In the coming months I look forward to travelling around their various operations onshore and at sea!'

-'I live by the sea near London and have long been fascinated by the volume and variety of shipping that comes and goes, day in, day out.
+'I live by the sea near London and have long been fascinated by the shipping that comes and goes, day in, day out.
 I have sailed on a yacht out there, and to get up close (not too close) to these vessels is awesome.
 99% of people have no idea that this industry makes the world go round.'

 AUGUST 2023